lvasquez/lvasquez.github.io/_posts/2014-10-18-sb-admin-bootstrap-template-asp-mvc.md

 }
 </style>

-Working in a new project I found this really cool templates for bootstrap and one in particular I really liked and is this one.
+Working in a new project I found these really cool templates for bootstrap and one in particular I really liked and is this one.

 <div class="row previews" align="center">
 	<div class="thumbnail">